Livingston Stone

-Livingston Stone was a prominent fish culturist in the 19th century.
+Livingston Stone (October 21, 1836 - December 24, 1912) was a prominent American 19th century fish culturist.
 He is credited with developing the first fish farm in New England.
 Stone was appointed to build a salmon hatchery on the west coast of the United States under the newly developed U.S. Fisheries Commission.
 With his crew, Stone chose to build the hatchery on the McCloud River, near Redding, California.
 There, he spawned fish and shipped the eggs world-wide.

 In 1882, Stone constructed another hatchery on the McCloud River to produce rainbow trout, which were also shipped broadly.
 When this hatchery was shut down after proficient stocks of rainbows had been established at other federal fish hatcheries, Stone conducted hatchery work in Oregon and Alaska.
 On a trip to Alaska, Stone was inspired to establish a National Salmon Park to protect overfished species.

-Throughout his career, Stone authored many publications, including "Trout Culture", the first manual on trout rearing.
+Throughout his career, Stone authored many publications, including Trout Culture, the first manual on trout rearing.
 Stone developed fish culturing and transportation techniques and was a founding member of the American Fisheries Society.
 Populations of fishes introduced by Stone currently persist, and descendants of the McCloud rainbow trout are still stocked in rivers today.